Year 3

 At St. Margaret's Primary Academy, we follow JIGSAW as our PSHE scheme of learning.

-This half term we will be "Celebrating Differences".
+This half term we will be looking at "Dreams and Goals".

 We will be: